Host Communities Field Trip Day

 Linda Robertson, Regional Manager, Skeena Ministry of Indigenous Relations and Reconciliation

-“We must move beyond the legalistic approaches, focusing on transactions such as compensation for rights and title.
+“We must move beyond the legalistic approaches with First Nations, focusing on transactions such as compensation for rights and title.
 Focus should be on shared values and relationships that foster self-determination.
-Build relationships outside project transactions.
-Work across sectors (industry, government, community) to achieve this.
+We must build relationships outside project transactions, and work across sectors (industry, government, community) to achieve this.
 CFAs are all about partnerships and values.
-They lead this call for innovative types of partnerships!”
+They lead this call for innovative types of partnerships.”